 Without having a storefront or customer service centres, Circles.Life has had to put in concerted effort to engage prospective customers through offline methods as well.
 From roadshows to referral programs, Circles.Life has been able to streamline the customer experience through the CirclesCare app and active social media engagement.

 Circles.Life holds regular roadshows, to build brand awareness and encourage new signups.
-Circles.Life salespersons are able to provide customers with personalized service and engagement, as one would expect from a brick-and-mortar shop.
-Despite the offline setting, however, all sign-ups and transactions are still done online.
+Circles.Life salespersons can provide customers with personalised service and engagement, as one would expect from a brick-and-mortar shop.
+Despite the offline setting, however, all sign-ups and transactions are still conducted online.
 With their tablets in hand, salespersons can help customers sign up and make the purchase on the spot.

-To replicate this personalized touch to customer service and engagement, they have carefully designed online channels for existing customers to reach them.
+To replicate this personalised touch for customer service and engagement, they have carefully designed online channels for existing customers to reach them.
 Customers who need help with various issues can reach Circles.Life’s customer service personnel (or customer success officers) via the CirclesCare app’s live chat function, web chat, Facebook messenger, email or even voice callback.

-One of the most effective channels for customer acquisition has been their referral program — over 40 percent of Circles.Life transactions can be attributed to referrals.
-Bringing word-of-mouth to the twenty-first century, each customer is given a referral code that they can share with friends and family.
+One of the most effective channels for customer acquisition has been their referral program — over 40% of Circles.Life transactions come from referrals.
+Bringing word-of-mouth to the twenty-first century, each customer has a referral code that they can share with friends and family.

 Many satisfied customers have taken to social media to voice their praise for the new telco and the significant monthly savings that they bring while sharing their referral codes with friends to get them to sign up.
 With a fully digital presence, the marketing team is easily able to monitor and keep track of their reach and conversion rates at every touch point.

 Both existing customers and referees enjoy perks like bill credit and free data.
-The loyalty program proves to be a compelling motivation for many of their existing customers as top referrers have earned over 100 GB of free data.
+The loyalty program proves to be a compelling motivation for many of their current customers as top referrers have earned over 100gb of free data.
 Customers can also keep track of the bonus data and number of referred friends via the mobile app.

 With the lack of a physical storefront, Circles.Life leverages on online channels to acquire, engage and convert customers.
 Beyond using social media platforms to push out and support new viral campaigns, the marketing team also relies on it for social listening and customer engagement.
 Reviews, feedback and product requests make up most of the conversations that take place on the platform, giving sales personnel an open channel to interact with prospective customers, driving conversions and sales.

-Despite being limited by their digital-only presence, Circles.Life has fully utilized the right channels to effectively reach and engage customers, from the research and awareness phase to advocacy stage.
+Despite being limited by their digital-only presence, Circles.Life has fully utilised the right channels to effectively reach and engage customers, from the research and awareness phase to the advocacy stage.

-One of the key strategies behind their attention-grabbing guerilla campaigns is what Sim calls, the “PR-First Approach”.
+One of the key strategies behind their attention-grabbing guerrilla campaigns is what Sim calls, the “PR-first approach”.
 At the beginning of every campaign, the marketing team sits down to brainstorm intended media headlines, asking questions like: will this get people talking?
 How do we generate buzz without crossing the line?
 This is evident in their campaigns, with widespread media coverage that sparks conversations about the brand and the respective product.

-In their most recent campaign known as the 3DollarBaller, Circles.Life promoted their latest offering — unlimited data on demand for just $3.
-Sim and her team wanted consumers to think about what $3 could buy them.
+In their most recent campaign known as the 3DollarBaller, Circles.Life promoted their latest offering — unlimited data on demand for just S$3.
+Sim and her team wanted consumers to think about what S$3 could buy them.

-Without revealing the brand name, they created a life-sized vending machine that dispensed $50-notes in exchange for $3, outside the shopping mall, Somerset@313.
-Along with the $50-note, participants were also given a flyer that teased more information to be released in a couple of days.
+Without revealing the brand name, they created a life-sized vending machine that dispensed S$50-notes in exchange for S$3, outside the shopping mall, Somerset@313.
+Along with the S$50-note, participants also received a flyer that teased information that would be released over the next few days.
 The team had also engaged micro-influencers to spread the word about the vending machine, inviting people to try their luck.

-Needless to say, the publicity stunt drew throngs to the vending machine, with onlookers sharing photos of the crowd on social media.
-The campaign came to a close after two days when they had run out of $50-notes.
+The publicity stunt drew throngs of eager participants to the vending machine, with onlookers sharing photos of the crowd on social media.
+The campaign came to a close after two days, when they had run out of S$50-notes.
 What followed was widespread media coverage and netizens guessing the brand behind the campaign.
 Their PR-first approach had indeed paid off.
 By choosing not to reveal the brand name until a day later, the campaign generated anticipation and buzz even after the event.

-When asked about the success of this publicity stunt, Sim shared that 10 percent of subscribers tried out the new product within the same month.
+When asked about the success of this publicity stunt, Sim shared that 10% of subscribers tried out the new product within the same month.

-To be better informed on the performance of their out-of-home advertising and viral publicity stunts, Circles.Life addresses this by tracking direct sign ups.
-Case in point — the vending machine didn’t just dispense $50-notes to participants, but also included a flyer with a QR code on it, prompting recipients to find out more online.
+To be better informed on the performance of their out-of-home advertising and viral publicity stunts, Circles.Life addresses this by tracking direct sign-ups.
+Case in point — the vending machine didn’t just dispense S$50-notes to participants, but also included a flyer with a QR code on it, prompting recipients to find out more online.
 They can then measure organic spikes in web traffic on campaign launch days.
-Through their omnichannel approach, they are able to accurately monitor the customer’s journey from initial awareness to purchase.
+Through their omni-channel approach, they can accurately monitor the customer’s journey from initial awareness to purchase.